 July to September 2024

-A first draft of the next version of this program will be written using the information gathered in the survey, guided by a diverse set of experts including athletes.
-The draft will be accompanied by an explanatory document that clearly identifies the revisions and the rationale to support them.
+A first draft of the next version of this program was written using the information gathered in the survey, guided by a diverse set of experts including athletes.
+The draft was accompanied by an explanatory document that clearly identifies the revisions and the rationale to support them.

-We encourage stakeholders to provide feedback on the draft program and share their experiences with the current program through one of five consultations.
-Your feedback is vital to the development of this next version.
+The first draft of the Canadian Safe Sport Program (CSSP) Rules was released.
+The sport community was invited to provide feedback on the draft and share their experiences with the current program through one of five consultations.

 November 2024

-The first draft of the Canadian Safe Sport Program Rules will be revised based on feedback from consultations.
+The first draft of the CSSP Rules was revised based on feedback from consultations.

 December 2024

-The final version of the Canadian Safe Sport Program Rules will be published.
+The final Canadian Safe Sport Program Rules will be published by January 13.

 The adoption process will begin.
 CCES staff will help all federally funded sport organizations through the onboarding and implementation of the rules and associated requirements.